 The Princes became friends with Henry when they attended Ludgrove Preparatory School in Berkshire in the 1990s, with The Duke of Sussex and Henry studying together in the same year.

 Both Princes have already raised funds for the charity over many years.
-The Duke of Cambridge is patron of Tusk Trust – a charity, which supports conservation, education and community development across Africa.
+The Prince of Wales is patron of Tusk Trust – a charity, which supports conservation, education and community development across Africa.
 The Duke of Sussex has shown his own interest in Africa by founding Sentebale in 2006 in Lesoto, to help children orphaned by AIDS.
 They have both been extremely generous to the HvSMF through raising money playing in charity polo matches and taking part in our annual Christmas carol services in St Luke’s Church, Chelsea.
 We are enormously grateful to them both for their support.